opencv/opencv/modules/imgproc/doc/filtering.rst

         Mat Ixx( DELTA + kd.rows - 1, src.cols, dst.type() );
         Mat Iyy( DELTA + kd.rows - 1, src.cols, dst.type() );

-        // inside the loop we always pass DELTA rows to the filter
+        // inside the loop always pass DELTA rows to the filter
         // (note that the "proceed" method takes care of possibe overflow, since
         // it was given the actual image height in the "start" method)
-        // on output we can get:
+        // on output you can get:
-        //  * < DELTA rows (the initial buffer accumulation stage)
+        //  * < DELTA rows (initial buffer accumulation stage)
         //  * = DELTA rows (settled state in the middle)
-        //  * > DELTA rows (then the input image is over, but we generate
+        //  * > DELTA rows (when the input image is over, generate
         //                  "virtual" rows using the border mode and filter them)
         // this variable number of output rows is dy.
         // dsty is the current output row.